bofh69/nfc2klipper/README.md

-nfc2klipper can use RFID/NFC tags containing its own format, but it can also use tags in other formats, like tags for Filaman, OpenTag3D and probably many others.
+nfc2klipper can use RFID/NFC tags containing its own format, but it can also use tags in other formats, like tags for Filaman, OpenTag3D, OpenPrintTag and probably many others.

-For it to be able to use other tag formats, the spool needs to have an extra `nfc_id` field (just like FilaMan).
+For it to be able to use other tag formats, the spool needs to have an extra `nfc_id` field.
 Add it in Spoolman under settings -> extra fields -> spool.
+Set the "key" to `nfc_id`, the "type" should be `text` and the "name" can be anything you want.

 ## Preparing an NFC reader